-A good practice is to let parent the day before.
+A good practice is to let the child know about a visit to the parent the day before.

 If you find the foster mother not wanting to share the child, you'll need to do some work with her, because she is getting too involved.